hesamzia/Mobile_App_With_Python/README.md

 #### Foreground Service Basics
 - A foreground service is an app component that runs continuously even when the app UI is not visible, but it must show a persistent notification.
 - Android will not kill the service under normal circumstances, so your periodic SMS sending will be reliable.
-- The Python code can run in the service via Chaquopy, but it must start when the service starts.
+- The Python code can run in the service via Chaquopy, but it must start when the service starts.<br/>
 Foreground service trade-off:
-✅ Reliable execution
+✅ Reliable execution<br/>
-✅ CSV reading/writing works as intended
+✅ CSV reading/writing works as intended<br/>
-✅ SMS sending works reliably
+✅ SMS sending works reliably<br/>
-✅ Delivery status tracking works
+✅ Delivery status tracking works<br/>
-⚠️ Small persistent notification visible
+⚠️ Small persistent notification visible<br/>
 ⚠️ Slight increase in resource usage

 ## Project Outline: Python-Based SMS Foreground App for Android 9